 Steven is versed in many specialisms including information management strategies; geospatial information management; environmental information management; construction information management; asset information: data classification & visualisation; project and programme management; linear referencing systems / networks, and business process improvement and innovation.

 His vast skill set is reflected in his membership and chairmanship of a range of committees.
 He is Chairman of the Business Information Systems SIG for BCS, the Chartered Institute for IT and Chairman for the Asset Management SIG for the Association of Geographic Information (AGI).
 Steven is also a Committee of BIM 4 Infrastructure (UK), and is International GIS Committee Coordinator for Iracambi where he leads the development of geospatial activity through field surveying, remote sensing, and GIS analysis and mapping.

 At the end of this course, delegates will understand:

-- How the BIM initiative fits into the delivery of engineering, design, construction and asset management in practice
+- The wider IM and BIM initiative in the UK and globally and how these are helping digitally transform the delivery of engineering, design, construction and asset management in practice

-- The impacts and benefits of BIM to tne engineering profession, and to the built environment
+- The impacts and benefits improved IM for the engineering profession, and to the built environment